FOR IMMEDIATE HELP:

 If you think someone might harm themselves, or take their own life, TAKE THIS SERIOUSLY:

-- Call 911 if you think it appropriate.
-Err on the side of caution.
+• Call or text 988 if you think it appropriate.
+Error on the side of caution.

 NOTE: The information contained in these self help documents is not to be used as a substitute for professional care.
 Neither the authors nor the Washington State Veterinary Medical Association (WSVMA) assume liability for injury incurred by following the information presented in these self-help documents.